 About

 My name is Sebastian Szyller and I'm a research scientist at Intel Labs.
-I work on various aspects of security and privacy of machine learning.
-Recently, I've been working on model extraction attacks and defenses, membership inference, and differential privacy (you can view my publications for more detailed info).
-More broadly, I'm interested in different ways that we can protect ML models and data to enable robust and privacy-preserving analysis -- both in terms of the technical details as well as legislation compliance.
+I'm interested in different ways that we can protect ML models and data to enable secure and trustworthy analysis -- both in terms of the technical details as well as legislation compliance.
+Recently, I've been working on provenance & ownership, privacy and adversarial robustness in generative, multimodal ML systems.

-I did my MSc and PhD as part of the doctoral track which is a joint MSc and PhD programme.
-Both my graduate (including the thesis) and doctoral studies have been supervised by N. Asokan.
+I did my MSc and PhD as part of the doctoral track which is a joint MSc and PhD programme at Aalto University.
+Both my graduate and doctoral studies (including the theses) have been supervised by N. Asokan.
+My doctoral dissertation received Finnish AI Society Best Dissertation Award, and Aalto University Best Dissertation Award.

-In my free time, I enjoy street photography, custom mechanical keyboards, industrial design, bouldering and fixed-gear cycling.
-In the previous life, I used to be a member of a British Parliamentary style debate club Aalto Debating Society.
+In my free time, I enjoy film & street photography, custom mechanical keyboards, industrial design, bouldering and fixed-gear cycling.
+In the previous life, I was a member of a British Parliamentary style debate club Aalto Debating Society.